An exploration of the current trends and transitions related to leadership, music, worship, and culture, and their influence on the church today.

 Course Requirements Checklist

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 500 words, reference at least 1 Reading & Study presentation, and include at least 2 citations.
+Each thread must be at least 400 words.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 200 words and may include 1 citation in Turabian format as a demonstration of further research support, but this is not required.
-Each thread and reply must also contain at least 1 biblical reference and follow current Turabian format.
+Each reply must be at least 200 words.
+For each thread, students should refer to course readings and presentations, but direct citations are not necessary.
+For any references to external documents, citations are required in Turabian format.
+Additionally, students should include 1 biblical reference in Turabian format.
+Students may include 1 citation or 1 biblical reference in Turabian format in their reply to their colleague’s posts as a demonstration of further research support, but this is not required.

 Research Paper Assignment